marvelapp/prototype-event-schema/README.md

 ## Things left to figure out:

 - how exactly should overlay positioning work?
-- do we allow non-http(s) urls to be opened from proto viewer? if so, we need to update the acceptable regex
 - how scroll is going to work? is there a difference between scroll as an outcome of a click and a scroll initiated by a user?
 - hotspot positioning how work
 - misclicks